 6. Wander along the Yarra River

-Melbourne’s Yarra River (traditional name birrarung, meaning “place of mists and shadows”) is a lovely place to stroll along.
 Wander along here on a sunny afternoon, people-watching as you escape the busy city streets.
 Walking and wandering is definitely one of the easiest free things to do in Melbourne!

-7. Melbourne markets
+7. Sample Melbourne’s markets

 While you can easily spend plenty of money at any one of Melbourne’s wonderful markets, just having a wander about them is completely free.